JereKuusela/valheim-expand_world/README.md

 ## Locations

 The file `expand_locations.yaml` sets the available locations and their placement.
+This is a server side feature, clients don't have access to this data.

 Note: Missing locations are automatically added to the file.
 If you want to disable a location, set `enabled` to `false` instead of removing any entries.

-Note: Location information is a server side feature.
-For testing, use single player so that your client has also server side features available.

 Note: Each zone (64m x 64m) can only have one size.